 “Inasmuch as both the general contractor and subcontractor come within the statutory definition of employer, the primary employer, the general contractor, has, as a matter of policy, the duty to comply with or ensure compliance with WISHA and its regulations.
 A general contractor’s supervisory authority places the general in the best position to ensure compliance with safety regulations.
 For this reason, the prime responsibility for safety of all workers should rest on the general contractor.”
 Id. at 463.

 Accordingly, attorneys looking into potential claims for the victims of the incident will look carefully at the regulations that governed the construction underway to determine if the general contractor failed to ensure compliance with applicable regulations and that the crew taking down the crane was provided with the necessary training, resources, and oversight to do the work in a safe manner.

 The last crane to collapse in the area happened in Bellevue, WA in 2006 when a crane fell and killed a Microsoft attorney in his home.
 From 2011 to 2015, an average of 44 people were killed each year according to the Bureau of Labor Statistics in crane-related accidents.
 It was reported that over 3/5th of the crane-related accidents involved a falling object or equipment and in 22% of the cases the workers were engaged in construction, assembling, and dismantling activities when the accident occurred.

-If you were injured in a crane-related accident, you should contact the experienced injury attorneys at Kraft Davies, PLLC.
-The lawyers at Kraft Davies have decades of experience protecting the rights of injured construction workers and their families against large construction companies and contractors.
-Call Kraft Davies at 206-624-8844 or contact us through our website for your free consultation.
+If you were injured in a crane-related accident, you should contact the experienced injury attorneys at Kraft Davies Olsson PLLC.
+The lawyers at Kraft Davies Olsson have decades of experience protecting the rights of injured construction workers and their families against large construction companies and contractors.
+Call Kraft Davies Olsson at 206-624-8844 or contact us through our website for your free consultation.